smich73/demos/Azure ML and cognitive/Cognitive In Action - demo script.md

 1. Open Skype
 2. Show Bing Music bot – uses Bing video cognitive API – type music lyrics or band name - eg. Muse
-3. Caption bot – upload ‘cat on a bench’
+3. Caption bot – upload ‘cat on a bench’.
+Also show picture of crowd that illustrates combination of sentiment with captions in response.
 4. Murphy Bot – uses LUIS, bing image search, image processing to combine ‘ what if bill gates had a beard?’

 ###Skyscanner BOT